CodeIncHQ/Psr7ResponseSender/README.md

 This library is a companion to the [`lib-router`](https://github.com/CodeIncHQ/lib-router) written in PHP 7.
 It provides the `ResponseSender` responder to stream [PSR-7](https://www.php-fig.org/psr/psr-7/) [responses](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface) to a web browser and the interface `ResponseSenderInterface` for PSR-7 reponse senders.

-A response sender is capable of sending anything implementing the PSR-7 [`ResponseInterface`](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface).
+A response sender is capable of streaming anything implementing the PSR-7 [`ResponseInterface`](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface).

-The library also provides the `HttpVersionCheckMiddleware` [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware to insure the response will be sent using the same version of the HTTP protocol as the request.

 ## Usage